-Normalized Systems Institute Faculty of Applied Economics University of Antwerp, Belgium Email:{peter.debruyn, herwig.mannaert}@uantwerp.be Antwerp Management School Belgium Email:philip.huysmans@ams.ac.be
+Normalized Systems Institute University of Antwerp, Belgium Email:{peter.debruyn, herwig.mannaert}@uantwerp.be

 Abstract-Many domains employ the concept of modularity as a key aspect during their design.
 While the use of modularity characteristics is believed to enable several beneficial effects, such as evolvability, the actual realization of this evolvability or flexibility remains difficult.
-This paper analyzes a set of modular structures, which can be identified within transportation vehicles and logistic architectures.
+This paper analyzes a set of modular structures which can be identified within transportation vehicles and logistic systems.
 We employ Normalized Systems Theory (NST), a theory on how to create evolvable modular structures, as our theoretical basis to analyze these transportation and logistic structures in terms of the flexibility and adaptability they do (not) enable.
 For these structures, multiple design alternatives exist of which the theory can clearly highlight the respective benefits and drawbacks.
-This paper is an extended version of an earlier conference proceeding and demonstrates that NST is useful to analyze transport related modular structures at different levels of granularity.
-Additionally, we reflect upon the modularity characteristics of a recent logistics initiative called "The Physical Internet"
+The paper demonstrates that NST is useful to analyze transport related modular structures at different levels of granularity.
+Additionally, we reflect upon the modularity characteristics of a recent logistics initiative called "The Physical Internet".